unitycatalog/unitycatalog/README.md

 ```sql
 ATTACH 'unity' AS unity (TYPE UC_CATALOG);
 ```
-Now we ready to query.
+Now we are ready to query.
 Try the following

 ```sql
 SHOW ALL TABLES;